 What preparation will help me become an Animal Control Officer?

 When available, we would recommend the two-week Basic Animal Law Enforcement/Humane Officer academy that is offered through the San Diego Humane Society, or Santa Rosa Junior College and taught at Marin Humane.
-These in-person trainings are currently suspended due to COVID, so we are exploring ways of bringing them online and awaiting a time for the in-person trainings to resume.
-You can stay tuned about the training opportunities here: https://www.calanimals.org/education-and-training.
+These in-person trainings may be suspended due to COVID.

 Additional training that would be beneficial is the PC 832 Course in Laws of Arrest, Search and Seizure which is a POST Certified 40-hour course.
 You can attend the class either through certain local public safety training centers that are POST certified, or at some community colleges or junior colleges which are also POST certified.

 Agencies that employ animal control officers will have the job opening posted on their website In addition, please be sure to check out the